KimAH1999/PasswordGenerator-JavaScript/README.md

 # PasswordGenerator-JavaScript

 # Purpose
+This JavaScript code will create a password according to the user's preferences.
+The user is first requested to input the desired password length before being given the option to add special characters, numerals, lowercase letters, and capital letters.
+A random password is created and presented in the password input box based on the user's input.
+Combining arrays of special characters, digits, lowercase letters, and uppercase letters, the password is created by selecting random components at random from these arrays.
+There will always be at least one character from each kind the user choose in the password.

-The goal in this section of the week, we challenged ourselves to understand how to create a generator that makes passwords that contain special criterias, such ass uppercase, lowercase, numbered, and symbol characters.
-This subject was essenical because in this generation and the future, profiles are used and password generators are helpful when creating a strong random password quickly on the spot for the user.
+Our task for this week's segment was to learn how to develop a password generator that produces passwords that meet specific requirements, such capital, lowercase, numerical, and symbol characters.
+This topic was crucial since password generators are useful for rapidly and on-the-spot establishing secure random passwords for users in this generation and the one to come.

 # Overview